 When you see something wrong in your community, your first instinct is to reach for your phone.
 But which number should you dial?
 Knowing the difference between 911 and 311 is key to getting the right help fast while keeping emergency lines open for those who need them most.
 It’s a simple distinction that can make a huge impact.
 Think of it this way: 911 is for emergencies happening right now, while 311 is for city issues that need attention but aren’t immediate threats.

-Call 911 for Life-Threatening Situations
+When to Call 911 for Life-Threatening Emergencies

 When in doubt, remember this simple rule: call 911 for emergencies where life, safety, or health is at risk.
 This is your direct line for immediate police, fire, or medical assistance.
 If you witness a crime in progress, a serious car accident, a fire, or a medical crisis like a heart attack or someone having trouble breathing, don’t hesitate to dial 911.
 These situations require an urgent response, and dispatchers are trained to get first responders to the scene as quickly as possible.
 Using 911 correctly ensures that critical resources are available for true emergencies.

-Use 311 for Non-Emergency Services
+When to Use 311 for Non-Emergency Help

 So, what about problems that aren’t life-threatening?
 That’s where 311 comes in.
 This number connects you to your city for non-emergency services and information.
 Think of it as your go-to for quality-of-life issues.
 You can use 311 to report things like potholes, broken streetlights, noise complaints, or illegal dumping.
 It’s also the right number to call if you have questions about city services, like trash collection schedules or local events.
 By directing these calls to 311, you help reduce non-emergency calls to 911, freeing up dispatchers to handle urgent situations.